Prelude: Threads

 Very swiftly however, Banik calmed himself.
 He needed to play it calm.
 They hadn't barged in with force and simply snatched him up.
 That means they didn't know anything or didn't know enough.
 Either way he needed to keep his cool and be smart during this interaction.
 He rose, as was only appropriate, and stepped around his desk.
 "Lancer, Geomancer, this is unexpected I must say.
 I hope ye'll forgive my lack o' manners, me secretary nary mentioned I had such guests.
 In fact she implied ye were mercenary types, looking for work.
 We looking ta hire a couple of such folks to guard a couple wagons leaving on the morrow.
 What business brings ye to my door, how may I be of assistance?"

-"Fairly familiar, milady, I've known a Storm-Lancer or two in my day."
+"Fairly familiar, milady, I've known a Storm-Lancer or two in me time."
 Banik replied cordially, keeping his cool.

-"Excellent.
-Also, how very rude of us.
-I am Friya Ostamore, and this is Fenna Brondianionle Novikoal.
-The titles are unnecessary my friend."
 Friya continued speaking, explaining the Storming a little and without providing to much detail, the pair's friendship, which explained why they traveled together.
-"Now we would like to express our interest in the job at hand.
-I think we are more than qualified for such a position and if the roads have been unsafe, well my companion sees it as a mandate of sorts to attempt to help soothe that situation."
+"Nae we'd like ta express our interest in t'e job at 'and.
+I'd think we be more than qualified fer such a position an' if t'e roads 'ave been unsafe, well me companion sees it as a mandate o' sorts ta attempt ta help soothe t'at situation."

 Banik nodded to them both, moving back behind his desk.
 "Ye two are definitely more than qualified.
 Some might argue that yer over qualified, but I aint no damned fool human whom listens ta such nonsense!
 Nae offence miss Friya, exceptions fer every rule exist."